rillig/pkglint/v23/codewalk.src.md

 ### ShellLineChecker

-The instructions for building and installing packages are written in shell commands, which are embedded in Makefile fragments.
+The instructions for building and installing packages are written in shell commands, which are embedded in makefile fragments.
 The `ShellLineChecker` type provides methods for checking shell commands and their individual parts.

 ```codewalk